Tux-Inc/Tuxify/README.md

-Welcome to the B-DEV-500-NCE-5-1-area-alexandre-kevin.de-freitas-martins wiki!
+Welcome to the README of the poc mern stack project !

 ## Introduction

 This project is a web application that allows you to manage your tasks.
-It is a project that we have been working on for 2 months.
-We have used the PNN stack (PostgresSQL, Next.js, Nuxt.js) to develop this application.
+It is a proof of concept of a MERN stack application.
+The MERN stack is a JavaScript stack that is used for building modern web applications.
+MERN stands for MongoDB, Express, React, Node, after the four key technologies that make up the stack.

 ## Installation